pstadler1990/IW_MPL/README.md

 # IW_MPL
 Informationswissenschaft Python Projekt: Music Programming Language

+## Examples
+Example songs and scripts can be found in the `/songs/` folder.

 What it is
 ==========
 IW_MPL is a first approach to a music (or audio) programming language (Wikipedia https://en.wikipedia.org/wiki/List_of_audio_programming_languages).
 It is a very simple concept and only includes some basic functionality, but it is fully usable for creating and playing easy songs.